y4611676/Unanimous-Project/Fitabase/Readme.md

 About Company
-Company, founded by Ur and Mur, is a prominent high-tech company specializing in health-focused smart products.
-Leveraging Ur artistic background, Company crafts beautifully designed technology aimed at informing and inspiring women worldwide.
-Through data collection on activity, sleep, stress, and reproductive health, Company empowers women with insights into their health and habits.
-Since its establishment in 2XXX, Company has experienced rapid growth, establishing itself as a tech-driven wellness leader for women.
+Bx, founded by Ur and Mur, is a prominent high-tech company specializing in health-focused smart products.
+Leveraging Ur artistic background, Bx crafts beautifully designed technology aimed at informing and inspiring women worldwide.
+Through data collection on activity, sleep, stress, and reproductive health, Bx empowers women with insights into their health and habits.
+Since its establishment in 2XXX, Bx has experienced rapid growth, establishing itself as a tech-driven wellness leader for women.

-By 2XXX, Company expanded globally, launching various products and making them available through numerous online retailers and its own e-commerce platform.
+By 2XXX, Bx expanded globally, launching various products and making them available through numerous online retailers and its own e-commerce platform.
 The company employs a diverse marketing strategy, investing in traditional media like radio, billboards, print, and television, while focusing extensively on digital marketing channels.
-Company maintains an active presence on platforms like Google Search, Facebook, Instagram, and Twitter, complemented by video ads on YouTube and display ads on the Network.
+Bx maintains an active presence on platforms like Google Search, Facebook, Instagram, and Twitter, complemented by video ads on YouTube and display ads on the Network.

 Produce a report with the deliverables:
 1. A clear statement of the business task : Ask